 There is no extra credit available for this course.
 Grades are not rounded at the end of term.

-Exam grades or course grades are not curved.
+A minimum grade of C is required for general education credit.
+Courses intended to satisfy the general education requirement cannot be taken S/U.

 Current UF grading policies for assigning grade points can be found in the catalog.
-A passing grade corresponds to a C or higher grade.
-The course can't be taken S/U.